evijit/evijit.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I'll be speaking at SXSW 2023 in Austin!
+I'm speaking at SXSW 2023 in Austin!
 Talk title: [Can There Be AI Art Without An Artist?](https://schedule.sxsw.com/2023/events/PP122773)